cisco-open/flame/README.md

 ## Development setup

+The target runtime environment is Linux.
 Development has been mainly conducted under macOS environment.
 For now, this section describes how to set up a development environment in macOS.

 The tested version for golang is 1.16+ and the tested version for python is 3.8+.

 ```
 brew install go
 brew install golangci-lint
-git clone git@wwwin-github.cisco.com:eti/fledge.git
+git clone git@github.com:cisco/fledge.git
 ```

 ### To compile locally